 If you use Ubuntu, you can install Regent by running:

-If you use Homebrew on macOS, you can install Regent by running:
+If you use macOS, you can install Regent by running:

 Complete instructions for installation follow below.

 Regent is also available as a Docker container.
 See the bottom of this page for instructions.